-TIMELY!: All our tourneys start as close to 8AM as possible and usually finish between 3-4pm.
+TIMELY!: Most of our tourneys start as close to 8AM as possible and usually finish between 3-4pm.
 At times we may host two tourneys in one day, usually the morning tourney will be from 8am to 2pm and the afternoon tourney will be from 2:30-9pm.
-Make sure your team or at least a team member is there by 8AM so as to ensure your team is not dropped as a no-show.
+Make sure your team or at least a team member is there by 8AM (or start of tourney) so as to ensure your team is not dropped as a no-show.
 Please help us keep the tournament running on time!
 10 minutes warm-up for teams playing their first match, 2 minutes to NO warm-up time after that depending on how timely the tourney is running.
 If running behind some sets/games may be shortened (to 15 points instead of 21).
 Ref teams are responsible for getting the next match going!
 We usually do not schedule a lunch break during the day so plan accordingly.
 We will sometimes assign a player to be the Court Captain, please follow their instructions and help to run a smooth tourney.

 - “C LEVEL” teams are comprised mainly of recreational, family, and beginner players.
 Teams usually are learning to set the ball and hit over the net consistently.
 Most players can pass the ball and serve over the net.
 Absolutely NO players who can crush the volleyball and possibly injure opposing players are allowed in this division.
 No “A Level” nor “Advanced Level” players are allowed in this division without prior approval by the directors.